lawun330/myanmar-sign-language-recognition/README.md

 ## Error-Free Workflow

-- Always create a new virtual environment.
-- Install PyTorch manually.
-- Use `requirements.txt` to install the remaining libraries.
 - When using **Google Colab**:
-    - During setup, dependency conflicts may occur due to different protobuf versions required by MediaPipe, TorchMetrics, Weights & Biases (W&B), and pre-installed Colab libraries.
+    - During setup, dependency conflicts may occur due to different protobuf versions required by MediaPipe, TorchMetrics, W&B, and pre-installed Colab libraries.
+        - Switching MediaPipe versions will not fix this as newer releases introduce breaking API changes that cause runtime errors in this codebase.
     - Extracting keypoints may cause the free-tier GPU runtime to become unavailable.
-    - This issue can be avoided by extracting keypoints using a CPU runtime.
+        - Extracting keypoints using a CPU runtime fix this.
         - Once the keypoints have been generated, switch to a GPU runtime for training or inference.
-    - Note that switching runtimes resets the session and deletes any extracted keypoints stored in the runtime's temporary disk space.
+    - Note that switching runtimes resets the session and **deletes** any extracted keypoints stored in the runtime's temporary disk space.
 Therefore, save all extracted keypoints to Google Drive before changing runtimes.
+    - The free-tier GPU quota resets **daily** and is shared across your Colab usage.
-- When using a **local GPU**,
+- When using a **local GPU**:
     - The Google Colab-specific issues described above do not apply.
     - Training time can range from a few hours to several days with limited GPU resources.
-- It is recommended to prepare the data locally, including keypoint extraction and data augmentation.
-Google Colab should be used primarily for training, evaluation, and inference.
+- When using **Kaggle**:
+    - Note that switching runtimes resets the session, but **does not delete** any files stored in the runtime's temporary disk space.
+    - The free-tier GPU quota resets **weekly**, with up to 30 hours of GPU time available.
+- **Recommendation**:
+    - Set up a virtual environment (venv) conditionally:
+        - When?
+            - **local GPU**: always set up venv.
+            - **Google Colab / Kaggle**:
+                - Do everything (extract keypoints, train, evaluate, and inference on cloud) $\rightarrow$ always set up venv because cloud runtimes hit protobuf and other dependency conflicts with MediaPipe, TorchMetrics, and W&B.
+                - Only train and evaluate (extract keypoints locally, train and evaluate on cloud, inference locally) $\rightarrow$ no venv required.
+        - How?
+            - Install PyTorch manually.
+            - Use `requirements.txt` to install the remaining libraries.
+    - Prepare data locally (keypoint extraction, augmentation, and inference).
+    - Use Kaggle rather than Colab for training and evaluation because Kaggle's weekly GPU quota (up to 30 hours) is more generous than Colab's daily limit.

 ## Experiments

-1. **Exp-1** (mslr_v1): Sayar's default configuration
+1. **Exp-1** ([mslr_full_train_v1](notebooks/mslr_full_train_v1.ipynb)): Sayar's default configuration
-2. **Exp-2** (mslr_v2): Use K-fold cross-validation (K=5)
+2. **Exp-2** ([mslr_5cv_v1](notebooks/mslr_5cv_v1.ipynb)): Use K-fold cross-validation (K=5)

 Wandb: [project](https://wandb.ai/lawun330-/msl-recognition?nw=nwuserlawun330)